polimi-cmls-23/group5-hw-ID-Algorhythmics/readme.md

 <img width="500px" src="./readme-image/home.png">
 <div>

-+ The hotkey page: it serves as an interface for users to personalize their recorder experience.
-Through this page, users can customize their Joy-Con controller buttons to map to different recorder sounds and operations.
++ Hotkey page: an interface to personalize your recorder experience.
+Through this page, Joy-Con controller buttons can be mapped to different functions.
-+ In particular, the left controller is responsible for adjusting params of recorder in SuperCollider.
-And the right controller is working for playing notes.
++ The left controller is responsible for adjusting synthesis parameters in SuperCollider while the right controller is dedicated to play notes.
-+ Additionally, every motion of the Joy-Con controller can be captured and be shown in the middle of page.
-In this way, you can test the working condition of your controllers.
++ Additionally, each motion of the Joy-Con controller can be captured and shown in the middle of the page: in this way, you can visually test the working condition of your devices.
 <div>
 <img width="500px" src="./readme-image/hotkey3.png">
 <div>